Parameterized quasinormal frequencies and Hawking radiation for axial gravitational perturbations of a holonomy-corrected black hole: Conclusions and Discussions

 In this work, we studied the QNMs and the greybody factor for the axial gravitational perturbation of the holonomy-corrected Schwarzschild black hole in loop quantum gravity.
 Assuming that the holonomy-corrected Schwarzschild black hole is described by Einstein’s gravity minimally coupled to an anisotropic perfect fluid, we derived the master equation and effective potential of the axial gravitational perturbation of the holonomy-corrected Schwarzschild black hole.
 We found that the height of the effective potential decreases with the quantum correction parameter $r_0$, which is consistent with the massless scalar field perturbations of the holonomy corrected Schwarzschild black hole \cite{Fu:2023drp, Moreira:2023cxy}.

 With different values of the quantum correction parameter $r_0$, we calculated the QNMs of the axial gravitational perturbation of the holonomy-corrected Schwarzschild black hole by using the WKB approximation method and the asymptotic iteration method.
 Considering the error in the numerical calculation process, the results obtained from the two different methods show good agreement.
-We found that the real and imaginary parts of the quasinormal frequencies increases and decreases with the parameter $r_0$, respectively.
+We found that the real and imaginary parts of the quasinormal frequencies increase and decrease with the parameter $r_0$, respectively.
 This agrees with the conclusion for the perturbations of the electromagnetic field and the Dirac field of the holonomy-corrected Schwarzschild black hole \cite{Fu:2023drp, Bolokhov:2023bwm}, but differs from the conclusion for the perturbations of the massless scalar field \cite{Fu:2023drp, Moreira:2023cxy, Bolokhov:2023bwm}.
 We also found that the influence from the parameter $r_0$ on overtone modes is more perceptible than the influence on fundamental modes.
+We estimated the numerical errors of the quasinormal frequencies we obtained by different methods.
+The results show that the errors are very small.
 Then, we explored the numerical evolution of an initial Gaussian wave packet in the holonomy-corrected Schwarzschild black hole spacetime, and found that the parameter $r_0$ does not significantly affect the late-time power-law behavior of the axial gravitational perturbation of the holonomy-corrected Schwarzschild black hole.
 This result agrees with the conclusion for the massless scalar field perturbations of the holonomy-corrected Schwarzschild black hole \cite{Moreira:2023cxy}.
 We derived the parameterized expression of the axial gravitational QNMs of the holonomy-corrected black hole with the parameterized QNMs method of non-rotating black holes proposed by Cardoso \textit{et al.} \cite{Cardoso:2019mqo, McManus:2019ulj}.
 We found that $r_0 \leq 10^{-2}$ is a necessary condition for the parameterized approximation to be valid.
 Finally, we calculated the greybody factor for the effective potential of the axial gravitational perturbations of the holonomy-corrected Schwarzschild black hole, and found that when $r_0$ is large, the greybody factor is small for small $\omega$, but it is large for large $\omega$.